sonic-pi-net/sonic-pi/etc/doc/tutorial/en/A.01-tips.md

-# 5 Tips for Sonic Pi
+A.1 Tips for Sonic Pi

+# Five Top Tips

 ## 1. There are no mistakes